 Grade points are averaged together to obtain the GPA.
 In the best interest of the student, the school has established a scale for determining probation and dismissal levels.
 The probationary level for 9 credit hours is 2.0; after 18 credit hours, the probationary level is 2.25.
 Students are liable for dismissal when their GPA falls below 1.5 after 9 credit hours or 1.75 after 18 credit hours.
 Students whose GPA falls below the probationary level but above the dismissal level are placed on Academic Probation.
+Students on Academic Probation are permitted to take only one course at a time.
 It is hoped that this restriction will help them raise their GPA by giving full attention to each course.